-Research articles submitted should be 8,000 to 14,000 words in length.
-They should be double spaced, using A4 paper size, and have 3cm (or 1 inch) margins all round.
+Research articles submitted should be 8,000 to 14,000 words in length (all up: title, abstract, reference, notes, etc.) They should be double spaced, using A4 paper size, and have 3cm (or 1 inch) margins all round.
 The length requirement refers to the word count that is made in a submitted Word document (i.e., everything in the document).

-Commentaries should be about 3,000 to 6,000 words, should have limited referencing and citation and should avoid notes as much as possible.
+Commentaries should be about 4,000 to 7,000 words, should limit referencing and citation and avoid notes as much as possible.

 Review articles should include a title for the article and should be about 3,500 to 6,000 words in length.
 Longer review articles may be considered.